 EXPLORE!
-Tour Notes Inca Trail Teen Adventure + Amazon Extension (FPTA 2014)
+Tour Notes Peru and the Inca Trail (PE 2014)

-TOUR DURATION 18
+TOUR DURATION 20

 Tour Style: Classic

 Tour Comfort: Standard

 Tour Type: Small Groups

-Grade: Moderate Trek to
+Trek Grade: Moderate

 Challenging

-Tour Code: FPTA
+Tour Code: PE

+to

 - The Inca Trail Four-day trek through stunning scenery visiting Inca ruins en route to arrive at the mountain citadel of Machu Picchu

 - Machu Picchu One of the New Seven Wonders of the World

-- Rafting and mountain biking Enjoy an exhilirating downhill bike ride in the Sacred Valley and optional whitewater rafting

-- Misminay Trek to Misminay, home to our Inca Trail porters and spend the night in a village house

 - Cusco Explore the ancient capital city of the Incas

-- Amazon From a jungle lodge discover an exotic world of flora and fauna on foot and by canoe
+- Arequipa Discover the fascinating Santa Catalina Convent

+- Lake Titicaca The highest navigable lake in the world, spend the night on Taquile island

+- Nazca View the intiguing Nazca lines from platforms

+- Colca Canyon See condors fly above one of the world's deepest canyons

+- Pachacamac Ancient city in the desert

 Tour Essentials

-Accommodation: 9 nights Standard Hotel
+Accommodation: 12 nights Standard

+Hotel

+1 night Standard Guesthouse

+1 night Comfortable

+Hotel

-1 night Simple Village
+1 night Simple Village House 3 nights Basic Camping

-House

-3 nights Basic Camping 1 night Simple Hotel 3 nights Standard
+1 night Simple Hotel

-Lodge

-Included Meals: 17 breakfasts.
-8
+Included Meals: 19 breakfasts, 4

-lunches, 7 dinners
+lunches, 4 dinners

-Start Point: Ioin tour: Lima End Point: Tour ends: Lima Transport: Bus, Train, Boat, Flight
+Start Point: Join tour: Lima End Point: Tour ends: Lima

+Maximum Altitude 4200 on Trek (m):

+Transport: Bus, Train, Boat

 Countries: Peru

-Minimum Age: From 11 years

-Inca Trail Teen Adventure + Amazon Extension - A Family Holiday In Peru
+Peru Inca Trail

-Following in the footsteps of the Inca civilisation, we trek along the famous mountain trail to Machu Picchu.
-We also explore the ancient capital of Cusco and visit the colourful Pisac Market.
-Stepping off the beaten track we experience traditional life with an overnight stay in a mountain village.
-Along the way there's the opportunity for rafting and mountain biking in the Sacred Valley.
-Travelling to the Amazon we discover jungle walks that lead deep into the rainforest.
-We also explore the vast waterways and river banks by dugout canoe, searching for wildlife.
+Discover the ancient Incan Empire of the Sun as we enjoy a four-day trek following the famous Inca trail to the archaelogical jewel of Machu Picchu.
+We also explore the former Inca capital of Cusco and sail on Lake Titicaca, the world's highest navigable lake, where we experience the local culture as we visit the native Indian communities on Taquile Island.

 Suitability

-We've given each of our tours a comfort rating and a tour pace, walking or cycling grade to give you a general idea about the level of activity on each tour and the standard of accommodation you will be staying in at the end of your day's adventure.
+We've given each of our tours a comfort rating and a tour pace, walking or cycling grade to give you a general idea about the level of activity on each tour and the standard of accommodation you will be staying in at the end of your day's

 Often you'll stay in different styles of accommodation during your tour; so we make an average rating across the entire tour.
 For more information on where you'll stay each night, please refer to the day by day tour itinerary.

 Tour Comfort: Standard

 Our mid-range accommodation offers a good level of service often with other amenities such as a restaurant, bar, garden or swimming pool.
 Generally rooms will be comfortable with en-suite facilities.

 Tour Style: Classic

 Packed with adventure, these tours offer inspiring destinations and authentic travel experiences at a reasonable price.
 Using all kinds of transport and accommodation, we'll take you off the beaten track to discover the true heart of the people and places you visit.

 Your tour itinerary

 Tour itinerary notes

 While our intention is to adhere to the day-by-day itinerary as printed below, a degree of flexibility is built in.
 Overnight stops may vary from those suggested.

 Your Tour Leader

-A Tour Leader is an integral part of any Explore tour and your tour will be led by one of our experienced tour leaders who have been handpicked and expertly trained.
+A Tour Leader is an integral part of any Explore tour and your tour will be led by one of our experienced Tour Leaders who have been handpicked and expertly trained.
 We believe that our Tour Leaders are the key to the success of our tours; they are passionate travellers who are bursting with first-hand local knowledge which they love to share.
-Your tour Leader will also take care of all the planning and organisation throughout your journey.
+Your Tour Leader will also take care of all the planning and organisation throughout your journey.
 Their passionate approach will make this tour fun and inspiring, bringing the destination to life whether you're travelling alone or with others.